leafOfTree/vim-project/README.md

 ## Statusline

-You can get current project info from `g:vim_project`.
-It's a dict variable, try `echo g:vim_project` after opening a project.
+You can get current project info from `g:vim_project` which is a dict variable.
+Try `echo g:vim_project` after opening a project.

 For example, define a function called `GetProjectInfo` and add `[%{GetProjectInfo()}]` to the statusline for showing current project name and branch.